57Viktor57/RSS-reader/README.md

 ## Contact

 This application is a third project for [Hexlet IO](https://ru.hexlet.io).
-Thank you very much for realy intarasting and usful activity.
+Thank you very much for really interesting and useful activity.

 Created by Viktor Kugay.